2-Nitrochlorobenzene: Synthesis

 This reaction affords a mixture of isomers.
 Using an acid ratio of 30% nitric acid, 56% sulfuric acid and 14% water, the product mix is typically 34-36% 2-nitrochlorobenzene and 63-65% 4-nitrochlorobenzene, with only about 1% 3-nitrochlorobenzene.

 Reactions

-Alkylation and electrophilic aromatic substitution can occur at the chlorinated carbon center, and a diverse array of reactions can be carried out using the nitro group.
 2-Nitrochlorobenzene can be reduced to the 2-chloroaniline with Fe/HCl mixture, the Bechamp reduction.

+2-Nitrochlorobenzene, like its isomers, is reactive toward nucleophiles, resulting in chloride substitution.
+With polysulfide, it reacts to give di-orthonitrophenyl disulfide:

-Treatment of 2-nitrochlorobenzene with sodium methoxide gives 2-nitroanisole.
+Similarly, it reacts with sodium methoxide to give 2-nitroanisole.